emacstheviking/Hitoban/README.md

 Example output :

 ```
+Hitoban 1.0.26.155 (last build on 16/06/2017) [status Alpha]
 hello world
+hello hello 6
 5
+hello 6
-total tests 64, total failures 0
+total tests 77, total failures 0
 ```

 # Proposal for enhancement

 If you have any idea to improve the language, please open an issue and tag it as `PFP` (Proposal For Enhancement).
+We will try to review as soon as possible, and if your PFP is accepted (and developed by the way), it will be published under https://kyatchioru.tk/Hitoban/PFP

 # Copyright and license